Bakaniko/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 .. note::
     You will need to change permissions of the grass data folder in order to carry out the following steps.
-Please open a terminal and execute the following:
+Please open a terminal (Ctrl + Alt + t)and execute the following:
     "sudo chmod -R 775 /usr/local/share/grass/nc_basic_spm_grass7"

 #.
 Clear the slate with :menuselection:`Project --> New`.